-History of the Art Gallery
+History of the University of Maryland Art Gallery

-The Art Gallery is an administrative unit within the College of Arts and Humanities, and is partially funded by the University.
+The Gallery is an administrative unit within the College of Arts and Humanities, and is partially funded by the University.
 Additional funds come from national, state and local arts agencies, foundations, corporations, and private donors.